Eugenekoh12/eugenekoh12.github.io/README.md

+##My Personal Github area.

+Loads of the things here are for personal use and really won't apply to anyone else in most situations.
+If it is ever useful for you then you're welcome to use it I suppose.

+Most userscripts can be traced back to their original githubs, just modified for my personal use here.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Eugenekoh12/Personal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.